Written by Benjamin Baillon

 There are several levels of licenses:

-- Full PLR: extended rights for modification and resale
+- Full PLR: extensive modification and resale rights

 - RR: simple resale right, without personal branding